h3xp/RickDangerousUpdate/README.md

 3. Now you need to know your retropies IP address.
 The easiest way to get it is by opening the "Options" tab in EmulationStation and use the "Show IP" menu entry.
 4. You are all set!
 Simply run this command in your command line window (`Windowskey + R` then type `cmd` and hit return):

-Replace [IP] with the IP adress you just found out and [link] with a URL to the mega storage containing the updates.
+Replace [IP] with the IP adress you just found out and [link] with a URL to the MEGA storage containing the updates.
 ```
 ssh pi@[IP] bash <(curl 'https://raw.githubusercontent.com/h3xp/RickDangerousUpdate/main/run.sh' -s -N) [link]
 ```